Structured data

 Exercise 8

-Write the function (contains-point? rectangle point) that returns true if rectangle contains point and otherwise false.
+Write the function (contains-point? rectangle point)

-Remember that you can give <= multiple parameters. (<= x y z) returns true if \(x \leq y \leq z\) holds.
-Otherwise false.
+if \(x \leq y \leq z\) holds.
+Otherwise false

-Hint: and is useful.
+Hint: and

 use destructuring.